aldamd/CTF/writeups/CSAWQuals2024/forensics/covert/README.md

 The same host is also browsing a firsmonday.org article about Covert channels in the TCP/IP protocol suite over HTTP2 (hmm I wonder what this challenge will be about)

 We now know to be suspicious about 172.20.10.5's requests over TCP, and if they're using the python script they fetched previously, they're using a 2-digit key to encode their secret messages in the IP section of the TCP packet.
-The encoding takes a single letter of their message, converts it to unicode (decimal ASCII representation), and multiplies it by their key.
+The encoding takes a single letter of their message, converts it to decimal, and multiplies it by their key.

 The next thing to do is to start snooping around 172.20.10.5's TCP connections and pay extra attention to the IP header contents